HERITAGE FOODS USA

 Today Heritage Foods USA purchases 200 Heritage pigs a week, each and every week, from a network of about 25 independent farms.
 These pigs are processed and cut into parts under the watchful eye and skilled hands of our partners at Paradise Locker Meats in Trimble, Missouri.
 Breeds like Tamworth, Gloucestershire Old Spot, Large Black, Berkshire, Duroc, and Red Wattle are delivered on Mondays and Tuesdays as the Heritage Foods USA office take orders from a network of more than 250 restaurants around the country.
 For a full list of these restaurants click here.
 Together the wholesale and mail order division of Heritage Foods USA move over 50,000lbs of Heritage, pasture-raised, anti-biotic free meat a week.

 In addition to pork, Heritage Foods USA processes about 7,500 Heritage turkeys each November as well as small amounts of other foods like Heritage lamb, beef and chicken.
 In 2011 a new project was launched: No Goat Left Behind.
 No Goat is an annual project each October (or Goatober as we like to call it) that sources unwanted male dairy goats from farms in the Northeast and sells them to restaurant and home chefs.
-In 2012 more than 750 goats will be sold.

 In 2009 Heritage Foods USA created HeritageRadioNetwork.org (HRN) in honor of Carlo Petrini’s Radio Bra Onde Rosse, the second independent radio station in Italy, which broadcast good, clean and fair content in 1974 and 1975.
 Today HRN features more than 30 weekly shows about such topics as food technology, beer, cheese, food history and politics, and cocktails.
 In May 2012 more than 1 million people clicked onto HRN to learn about artisan and handcrafted foods.